Sales-Led GTM Trends in 2026

 The organisations that invested early in data quality and systematic testing are now reaping the compounding rewards of their AI investments and learnings.
 The winners in 2026 are integrating it into core GTM systems rather than treating it as an isolated tool or an experimental project.
 This integration represents a fundamental reimagining of how revenue teams operate.

 The role of the Chief Revenue Officer is evolving in response to these changes.
 Tomorrow's successful CRO will need a basic understanding of data handling and architecture.
 While the practical implementation and ownership of data management may rest elsewhere in the organisation, the needs of GTM teams must be considered.
-Without access to high-quality data and supporting infrastructure, GTM teams cannot fully leverage the company's proprietary data (e.g., product usage) or external vendor data (e.g., Vainu, ZoomInfo).
-A discussion point that could pop up in 2026 is the role of the CRM: is it still the primary data source for customer information, or should the CRM read data from a data lake?
+Without access to a high-quality data infrastructure, revenue organisations cannot fully leverage the company's proprietary data (e.g., product usage) or external vendor data (e.g., Vainu, ZoomInfo) with capabilities from large language models.
+A discussion point that could pop up in 2026 is the role of the CRM: is it still the primary data source for customer information, or should the CRM, along with other GTM tools, fetch up-to-date data from a data lake?

 CRO will need a basic understanding of data handling and architecture.